freeCodeCampLondon/FCCLND/dev/app/data/README.md

-The fccLndData.json contains data for the site.
+The `fccLndData.json` file contains data for the site.
 It is acting as a database containing all the text that is displayed and the paths to the profile images.

-You will need to modify it in order to list yourselves as campers.
+You will need to modify it in order to list yourself as a camper.

-The 'campers page' is a list of all campers taking part at the FCC London meet ups.
+The Campers page is a list of all campers taking part at the FCC London meet ups.
 It shows their details and highlights which point of the FCC track they are.

 Using classes we are able to filter which part of the FCC track campers are working on and which parts of the track they have finished.

 By doing this people will be able to contact other campers that are at the same point as them to help with pair-programming.
 It will also allow campers to seek help from people that have already finished the part of the track they are on.

-Here some tips on how fill fccLndDat.json:
+Here some tips on how to fill-out your details in `fccLndData.json`:

 [How to add your data to JSON](#how-to-add-your-data-to-JSON)